 Our comprehensive Chiang Mai travel guide featuring the city’s top tourist spots, must-try restaurants, recommended hotels, plus itinerary.

-Once the capital city of the kingdom that was known as Lan Na (or Lanna), Chiang Chai makes for a beautiful remembrance of its past that endures even to this.
+Once the capital city of the kingdom that was known as Lan Na (or Lanna), Chiang Chai makes for a beautiful remembrance of its past that endures even to this day.
 When visualized from its “Old City” exterior, Lan Na is best described as a place of many temples that are a landmark in the area.

 TRAVEL GUIDE CONTENTS